-Works in excess of 200 metres length will be subject to additional inspection fees per 200 metres (see third bullet point)
+Works more than 200 metres length will be subject to additional inspection fees per 200 metres (see third bullet point above).

-We issue these licences as part of our New Roads and Streetworks Act 1991 function, to ensure that private individuals record and guarantee the works conducted on the public highway.
+We issue these licences as part of our New Roads and Streetworks Act 1991 function.
+This is to ensure that private individuals record and guarantee the works conducted on the public highway.

 As stated in the licence, the quality of workmanship will be monitored as guided by the New Roads and Streetworks Act 1991 (as amended by the Traffic Management Act 2004) and associated Codes of Practice.